Operation

 Rotate interface secret

-Section titled “Rotate interface secret”((function *secret*) (arguments ((secret "new-password"))) (authentication "old-password")){ "function": "*secret*", "arguments": { "secret": {"*type/string*": "new-password"} }, "authentication": {"*type/string*": "old-password"}}Rotate root/admin secret
+Section titled “Rotate interface secret”((function *secret*) (arguments ((secret "new-password"))) (authentication ((credentials "old-password")))){ "function": "*secret*", "arguments": { "secret": {"*type/string*": "new-password"} }, "authentication": { "credentials": {"*type/string*": "old-password"} }}Rotate root/admin secret

 Section titled “Rotate root/admin secret”(*set-secret* "old-admin" "new-admin")[ "*set-secret*", {"*type/string*": "old-admin"}, {"*type/string*": "new-admin"}]Updating Runtime Logic

 Section titled “Updating Runtime Logic”Use root-level calls for controlled live updates.
-Typical update targets are: control hooks, standard, tree, chain, interface, and ledger.
+Typical update targets are: root hooks, standard, tree, chain, interface, and ledger.
 Because these changes alter live semantics, apply them in lower environments first and validate with smoke checks before promotion.

-Update control hooks (*set-query*, *set-step*)
+Update root hooks (*set-query*, *set-step*)

-Section titled “Update control hooks (*set-query*, *set-step*)”(*set-query* "admin-password" (lambda (root query) (if (equal? query '(*ping*)) 'pong (error 'query-error "No handler"))))[ "*set-query*", {"*type/string*": "admin-password"}, [ "lambda", ["root", "query"], [ "if", ["equal?", "query", {"*type/quoted*": ["*ping*"]}], {"*type/quoted*": "pong"}, ["error", {"*type/quoted*": "query-error"}, {"*type/string*": "No handler"}] ] ]]For step hook updates, use the same pattern with *set-step*.
+Section titled “Update root hooks (*set-query*, *set-step*)”(*set-query* "admin-password" (lambda (root query) (if (equal? query '(*ping*)) 'pong (error 'query-error "No handler"))))[ "*set-query*", {"*type/string*": "admin-password"}, [ "lambda", ["root", "query"], [ "if", ["equal?", "query", {"*type/quoted*": ["*ping*"]}], {"*type/quoted*": "pong"}, ["error", {"*type/quoted*": "query-error"}, {"*type/string*": "No handler"}] ] ]]For step hook updates, use the same pattern with *set-step*.

 Update standard class

-Section titled “Update standard class”(*call* "admin-password" (lambda (root) (define standard-cls '(define-class (standard) ...)) ((root 'set!) '(control class standard) standard-cls) ((root 'set!) '(control object standard) (((eval (caddr standard-cls)) #f standard-cls)))))[ "*call*", {"*type/string*": "admin-password"}, [ "lambda", ["root"], [ "begin", ["define", "standard-cls", {"*type/quoted*": ["define-class", ["standard"], "..."]}], [["root", {"*type/quoted*": "set!"}], {"*type/quoted*": ["control", "class", "standard"]}, "standard-cls"] ] ]]Inspect current config
+Section titled “Update standard class”(*call* "admin-password" (lambda (root) (define standard-cls '(define-class (standard) ...)) ((root 'set!) '(root class standard) standard-cls) ((root 'set!) '(root object standard) (((eval (caddr standard-cls)) #f standard-cls)))))[ "*call*", {"*type/string*": "admin-password"}, [ "lambda", ["root"], [ "begin", ["define", "standard-cls", {"*type/quoted*": ["define-class", ["standard"], "..."]}], [["root", {"*type/quoted*": "set!"}], {"*type/quoted*": ["root", "class", "standard"]}, "standard-cls"] ] ]]Inspect current config

-Section titled “Inspect current config”((function config) (authentication "password")){ "function": "config", "authentication": {"*type/string*": "password"}}For in-place configuration mutation, use the interface *call*/*eval* control path or the ledger’s update-config! method from an authenticated admin flow.
+Section titled “Inspect current config”((function config) (authentication ((credentials "password")))){ "function": "config", "authentication": { "credentials": {"*type/string*": "password"} }}For in-place configuration mutation, use the interface *call*/*eval* root path or the ledger’s update-config! method from an authenticated admin flow.

 Update tree/chain/ledger classes